How to sign up and join

 5. Repeat until effortless -- Repetition is how you build muscle memory, which allows you to play things easily.
 Without it, it's still new and you'll forget!

-6. Explore variations -- Try doing the same drum beat on a different cymbal or tom, or something wild.
-This makes the actual exercise seem easy, taps into your creativity, and transforms you into a great drummer.
+6. Explore variations -- Try altering the phrase slightly or changing the key, or something wild but related.
+This makes the actual exercise seem easy, taps into your creativity, and transforms you into a great musician.

 7. Make it groove -- Different than playing the exercise correctly!
-Striving to "feel" the beat, enjoy playing it, and find the same excitement you get from listening to awesome music.
+Striving to "feel" the phrase, enjoy playing it, and find the same excitement you get from listening to awesome music